ehein6/beedrill/README.md

 ## Overview

-Beedrill is graph library written in C++/Cilk and optimized for the Emu architecture.
+Beedrill is a graph library written in C++/Cilk and optimized for the Emu architecture.
 It is intended to demonstrate both the best performance and the best practices for writing good Emu C++ code.